AllenWLynch/rst_test/cli.rst

                             [--background_list BACKGROUND_LIST | -b NUM_BACKGROUND_GENES]
                             [-v VERBOSE]
                             {hg38,mm10}

+lisa regions ************ You have: * one genelist * regions (250 - 1000 bp
+wide) of interest related to that list * optional: a positive score/weight associated with each region (you may pass zero-weight regions, but they do not affect the test and will be filtered out) Use LISA to infer TF influence on your geneset, but provide your regions-of-interest rather than building a background epigenetic model using public data.
+When providing your own regions, LISA uses higher resolution, more precise binding data to increase the power of the test.
+Your regions should be between ~250 and 1000 bp in width, and the associated score should be positive.
+Scores are often read- depth at those regions, but can be any metic you think may influence gene regulation. *Example:* `` $ lisa regions -r ./regions.bed -q ./genelist.txt -b 501 --save_metadata > results.tsv ``

 positional arguments:
   {hg38,mm10}           Find TFs associated with human (hg38) or mouse (mm10)